Rafsanjani's last-minute entry transforms Iranian race

 Soon afterwards Esfandiar Rahim Mashaie, an aide to Ahmadinejad and a man viewed with intense distrust by conservatives, registered for the race, gripping Ahmadinejad's hand as the two flashed peace signs for photographers.

-Khamenei's camp sees Mashaie as leading a "deviant current" that seeks to set aside clerical influence in favor of a more nationalistic doctrine.
+Khamenei's camp sees Mashaie as leading a "deviant current" that seeks to set aside clerical influence in favour of a more nationalistic doctrine.

 The presidential vote is the first since Ahmadinejad's disputed re-election four years ago, when mass "Green movement" protests erupted after the defeat of reformist candidates Mirhossein Mousavi and Mehdi Karoubi.
 Dozens were killed in the worst unrest since the 1979 revolution.